ConsenSysMesh/fae-demo/README.md

 TODOs

 ***
+- Blinds should not be wrapped in a Just should incorporate a None data constructor to signify no blind needed
 - compose stm actions in joinTable into 1 atomic action
 - Use a map as data structure for players in poker games
 - remove usage of FromJust from canBet, canRaise, canCall etc instead use find